 If you have a good landing page then you’ll have a good ROI.
 But, if you have a bad landing page, well you guessed it - bad ROI.
 I want to help you identify a good landing page vs. a bad landing page and what better way than to show you how to create a great landing page.

 Start With Data

-If you want your landing page to speak to the user step 1 is to understand them.
+If you want your landing page to speak to a target audience, step 1 is to understand them.
 If you can empathize with who's visiting the page you will know what drives them and what their concerns are.
-Things like:
+Have a Google Analytics expert take a look at your instance and analyze things about your audience, like: